ali-jalall/vue3-example/README.md

 ```

 ### Multi-root templates
-If you are Vue 2.0 developer you will notice the error in the code down below, that's right there's no need for your template to have one root element
+If you are Vue 2.0 developer you will notice the error in the code down below, that's right no longer compulsory to have one root element thanks to a feature called fragments

 ```sh
 <template>